 - Potted Plants.
 Unlike a bouquet that withers after a week or so, a live indoor plant can keep growing and blooming long past February.
 Home and garden centers carry a variety of flowering plants — like orchids, chrysanthemums, and African violets — for less than half the cost of a bunch of roses.

 - Paper Roses.
 Instead of buying cut roses that will fade, you can make paper roses that will last for years.
 Search online for “paper roses” to find tutorials for a variety of methods that produce different-looking blooms.
-For instance, Instructables describes a spiral-cutting shape that creates a tightly curled blossom.
+For instance, Instructables describes a spiral-cutting technique that creates a tightly curled blossom.
 Making the roses out of old book pages or sheet music adds an extra touch of romance, especially if the text is about love.

 Pro tip: If you purchase flowers through ProFlowers, you can save 20% off your first purchase when you sign up for their newsletter.